Sydney bus route 190X

-190X is a peak-hour express bus service operated by Keolis Downer Northern Beaches between Avalon and Wynyard station.
+Sydney bus route 190X is a peak-hour express bus service operated by Keolis Northern Beaches between Avalon and Wynyard station.
 The route and its predecessors are well known for its ocean scenery along the journey and have been popular with hikers planning to walk from Palm Beach back towards Sydney.
 For many years the route was also the longest commuter bus route in metropolitan Sydney at 45 km when operating from Palm Beach.
-In March 2013 Australian diecast model company Transit Graphics released a 1:76 scale model of a Mercedes-Benz O305 bus operating on route L90.